Expert Guide to Laser Cutting Acrylic: Techniques, Best Practices, and Top Machines

 What Laser Machine Can Cut Acrylic?

 CO2 lasers are the optimal option for cutting acrylic.
-These lasers function at a wavelength that acrylic easily absorbs, allowing for efficient cutting and engraving.
+These lasers function at a wavelength that acrylic easily absorbs, allowing for efficient cutting.

 The OMTech 60W CO2 laser cutter is particularly effective for this purpose, providing the power and precision needed for a variety of acrylic cutting projects.